fiverr/talking-capistrano/README.md

 # Talking::Capistrano

-Capisrano task to notify start|end|erros of a capistrano deploy execution
+Capisrano task to notify start|end|erros of a capistrano deploy execution Current Notification methods supported:
+*.
+Skype Group - via some topic
+*. speaker voice - via OSX's `say` command

-* Current code is based on thr `say` command in OSX, espeak can also be used, however, I didn't bother yet.
+* Current code is based on the `say` command in OSX and the 'skypemac' gem, espeak can also be used, however, I didn't bother yet.
 PR always welcome

 ## Installation